- Seniors with limited mobility or disabilities have multiple transportation options for getting where they need to go.

 - Paratransit transportation services offer additional accommodation for those who cannot travel on regular public transportation.

-Public transit companies are required by law to provide complementary services to the elderly and disabled.
-This service, called Paratransit, is for those who need additional accommodation in their travels, so the service utilizes wheelchair accessible vans instead of buses and trains.
+Public transit companies have a legal requirement to provide complementary services to the elderly and disabled.
+This service, called Paratransit, is for those who need additional accommodation in their travels.
+This means that Paratransit offers wheelchair-accessible vans instead of buses and trains.
 Rides can cost up to twice the price of a standard public transport ticket.
 Paratransit operates similar to regular service in that it travels through similar routes, works on a fixed schedule, and requires riders to meet the driver at a designated “bus stop.”

 The Americans with Disabilities Act (ADA) imposed the requirement of paratransit services across all states and cities with public transportation.
 Those interested in using the service must first apply and be found eligible.
 Age or disability alone are not qualifying factors, so applicants must demonstrate an inability to travel by bus or train without assistance due to a mental or physical impairment.
 Region-specific applications can be found online and information on eligibility requirements can be found here.

-Private transportation services are offered by private companies who hire drivers to pick up and drop off passengers at their desired destination.
-Taxis can be hailed directly from the street and can be requested via phone.
-Ride-hailing companies such as Uber and Lyft provide transportation by car that can be booked and paid for via websites or mobile apps.
+Seniors may want to consider taking taxis for more private transportation.
+Ride-hailing companies such as Uber and Lyft provide car rides that can be booked and paid for via websites or mobile apps.
 In an effort to expand accessibility efforts, riders in some regions can request assistance with wheelchairs and/or assistance getting in and out of the vehicle.
 Assisted living facilities also offer private transportation for seniors to travel within their communities.

 Medicaid programs offer non-emergency medical transportation services (NEMT) that cover the cost of travel to and from medical appointments.
 This is exclusively for healthcare needs and requires riders to schedule appointments in advance.
-Eligibility requirements vary state to state, but eligible riders generally demonstrate a need for coverage based on low-income, an inability to drive, and/or a physical impairment.
-Typically, private vehicles and wheelchair-accessible vans are provided by local businesses, but a growing number of Medicaid programs are beginning to cover Uber and Lyft rides.
-Seniors with private insurance who are interested in this type of service should contact their provider for information on similar services and coverage.
+Eligible riders generally demonstrate a need for coverage based on low income, an inability to drive, and/or physical impairment.
+A growing number of Medicaid programs are also beginning to cover Uber and Lyft rides.
+Seniors with private insurance who might like this type of service should contact their provider for information on similar services and coverage.

 Volunteer and Non-Profit Transportation

-Seniors can often find transportation services from local volunteer driver programs.
-As the name implies, these programs are not mandated by the state and are instead generous acts of service offered by individuals, local businesses, churches, and non-profit organizations.
+Local volunteer driver programs offer transportation services for the elderly.
+Individuals, local businesses, churches, and non-profit organizations generously offer this service to those who need it.
 Rides are generally free or inexpensive, running between $0 to $10.
-Any charges are considered donations to help cover the costs of gas or necessary car repairs.
+All charges are donations to help cover transportation costs, such as gas or necessary car repairs.
 Most volunteer rides need to be scheduled in advance, so they typically do not offer emergency transportation services.
 Volunteer transport programs are independent and region-based, so seniors will need to contact their local program for specific information on how to sign up, how to schedule rides, and what charges, if any, may apply.
 Find a volunteer driver program in your state here.

-The Independent Transportation Network of America (ITNAmerica) is a nonprofit transportation service network for seniors and the visually-impaired.
+The Independent Transportation Network of America (ITNAmerica) is a nonprofit transportation service network for seniors and the visually impaired.
 With trusted transportation partners all across the country, ITNAmerica provides rides for seniors above 60.
-The network charges an annual membership fee between $50 to $80 depending on the amount of riders.
+The network charges an annual membership fee between $50 to $80 depending on the number of riders.
 Drivers provide assistance with bags and medical equipment as well as assistance for seniors who may have difficulty getting in and out of the vehicle.
-Riders are also given the option to schedule rides in advance or share rides with other seniors in their area.
-ITNAmerica has additionally created Rides in Sight, a nationwide database that can find transportation services for those with specific needs such as a wheelchair accessible vehicle or out-of-state travel.
+Riders also have the option to schedule rides in advance or share rides with other seniors in their area.
+ITNAmerica has additionally created Rides in Sight, a nationwide database that can find transportation services for those with specific needs such as a wheelchair-accessible vehicle or out-of-state travel.